pauljeter/pauljeter-astro/src/content/blog/management-101-doing-interviews.md

 After both interviews, we collect feedback using a simple scale:

 - **1 – Definite no:** Not a fit.
-- **2 – Marginal no:** Some red flags, wouldn’t recommend.
+- **2 – Marginal no:** Some red flags, wouldn't recommend.
 - **3 – Marginal hire:** Not a home run, but worth serious discussion.
 - **4 – Definite hire:** No-brainer.

-We also ask for written feedback—constructive enough that we’d be comfortable sharing it with the candidate.
+We also ask for written feedback, constructive enough that we'd be comfortable sharing it with the candidate.

 Why?
 Because under some state hiring laws, candidates can request interview notes.
-If they did, would your feedback help them improve—or just leave them confused?
+If they did, would your feedback help them improve, or just leave them confused?

 > Important: Be honest with yourself.
-> If you’re tempted to say yes just to “give them a shot,” but know deep down they’re not right—don’t.
-It’s much harder to undo a bad hire than it is to decline at the offer stage.
+> If you're tempted to say yes just to "give them a shot," but know deep down they're not right, don't.
+It's much harder to undo a bad hire than it is to decline at the offer stage.

 ---

 ## In Summary

-Running great interviews takes empathy, structure, and a clear understanding of what success looks like—for the role, the team, and the candidate.
+Running great interviews takes empathy, structure, and a clear understanding of what success looks like, for the role, the team, and the candidate.

 - Keep your process short and clear.
 - Give candidates every opportunity to show who they really are.
 - Leave them better than you found them.
-- Stay fair, stay focused, and make decisions you’re proud of.
+- Stay fair, stay focused, and make decisions you're proud of.

-You won’t get it right every time.
-But with care and practice, you’ll build a hiring process that respects candidates, supports your team, and brings the right people through the door.
+You won't get it right every time.
+But with care and practice, you'll build a hiring process that respects candidates, supports your team, and brings the right people through the door.

 Good luck out there.